Jmion/SVProject/partie6/REPONSE.md

 ## Q.3.14
 It is better to avoid storing pointers to organic entity in the animal if possible.
 This would provide storage for pointers that could be used when the organic entity disappears from the environment.
 We instead decide to store a list of locations where we have last seen predators.
+There are some cons to this implementation since if a animal sees the predator twice in different locations it will register it as another location where there is prey without removing to location where it previously saw the preadator.
+We can argue that this implementation makes sense since a Gerbil would probably not be able to tell apart scorpions.

 ## Q.4.1